Mayurwagh98/namaste-nodejs/notes/libuv.md

 #### Step 7: Completion
 Once the entire code is executed, the global execution context is also popped out, and the call stack becomes empty.

+## How is Asynchronous Code Executed?

+### JavaScript Engine and Node.js
+The JavaScript engine cannot execute asynchronous code alone - it needs superpowers.
+This is where Node.js comes into the picture, providing the ability to interact with operating system functionalities.

+The JS engine gains these superpowers from Node.js through a library named Libuv—our superhero.
+Since the JS engine cannot directly access OS files, it relies on Libuv.
+Libuv communicates with the OS, performs necessary tasks, and returns responses to the JS engine, effectively handling work behind the scenes.

+### Code Execution Process

+1. **Synchronous Phase**
+   - Variables `let a` and `let b` are executed within the Global Execution Context (GEC) during the synchronous phase

+2. **API Call Handling**
+   - When encountering an API call, the V8 engine (while in GEC) recognizes it as asynchronous
+   - V8 engine signals Libuv to handle the API call
+   - Libuv registers the API call and its callback function in the event loop
+   - V8 engine continues executing remaining code without waiting

+3. **setTimeout and File Operations**
+   - Similar process occurs for setTimeout functions
+   - V8 engine identifies these as asynchronous operations
+   - File operations (read/write) follow the same pattern
+   - Libuv registers these operations and their callbacks in the event loop

+4. **Function Execution**
+   - For `let c = multiplyFn(a, b)`:
+     - JavaScript engine creates new function context
+     - Pushes context to call stack
+     - Handles parameters x and y
+     - Performs multiplication
+     - Returns result
+     - Pops function context from stack

+### Important Concepts

+- **Garbage Collection**: When function execution context is popped off, garbage collector may clear associated memory
+- **Program Completion**:
+  - console.log(c) executes
+  - Global execution context removes from call stack
+  - Call stack becomes empty
+  - JavaScript engine completes processing

+### Libuv's Role
+After main execution:
+- Takes over major tasks
+- Handles timer processing
+- Manages file system calls
+- Communicates with operating system
+- Performs background tasks
+- Manages asynchronous operations

+### Summary
+Node.js excels in handling asynchronous I/O operations through its non-blocking I/O model.